dwinterLA-zz/ground-source/README.md

 The key has been generated based on the same Google account that's been setup for the
 newsletter: `groundsourcemailer@gmail.com`.
 To maintain these keys, login to the
-<a href="https://console.cloud.google.com/google/maps-apis/">Google Cloud Platform console</a>.
-Then
+<a href="https://console.cloud.google.com/google/maps-apis/">Google Cloud Platform console</a> (then
-APIs -> Credentials.
+APIs -> Credentials).

-The same api key is used for the javascript maps api (used on the home and inner listing page) as well as the static map api (used on the email newsletter).
+The same api key is used for the javascript api (used on the home and inner listing page) as well as the static api (used on the email newsletter).

 To prevent abuse of our token, the refferer has been restricted to groundsource.net and localhost.